-For public health surveillance, please submit all isolates of Salmonella and Shigella spp. to the laboratory.
+For public health surveillance, please submit all isolates of Salmonella spp. and Shigella spp. to the laboratory.
 See Enteric Surveillance.

-Turn-around Time: 2 to 4 working days.
-Positive identification results of primary cultures or test of cure cultures are telephoned to the submitter.
+Turnaround Time: 2-4 working days.
+Positive identification results of primary cultures or tests of cure cultures are telephoned to the submitter.

-CPT Codes: 87045 (Culture ID) \$18.00, 87077 (Each add'I ID) \$25.00
+CPT Codes: 87045 (Culture ID) \$20.00, 87077 (Each add'I ID) \$27.00